yggdrasil-network/yggdrasil-network.github.io/services.md

     - Unnecessary TLS is removed.
 XMPP clients should allow authorization over plaintext and disable TLS/SSL/STARTTLS enforcement.
     - XMPP federation is enabled inside Yggdrasil network.
 [Example config file for Prosody](https://gist.github.com/zhoreeq/0f293cc7c338554369261cfdfab55ddc).

-### netwhood.online

-- `netwhood.online`, run by [abslimit](http://netwhood.online/feedback/)
-  - SRV record `_xmpp-client._tcp` is prioritized for `y.netwhood.online` (`202:12a9:e5:4474:d473:82be:16ac:9381`).
-XMPP-client must try yggdrasil address at first.
-  - SRV record `_xmpp-server._tcp` is prioritized for `y.netwhood.online` too.
-XMPP s2s connections must try yggdrasil address at first.
-Lets peer?
-  - "HTTP upload" XEP module is tied to `netwhood.online`, it will connect through the Internet.
-It can not be prioritized for yggdrasil.

 ### infradian.icu and ultradian.club
 - `infradian.icu` and `ultradian.club`, run by [Umbrellix](http://yww.umbrellix.net/contact/)
   - The SRV record `_xmpp-server._tcp` for all of the relevant subdomains has a domain that points to `202:8fb5:1490:594d:7e29:98fd:8d79:953f` at priority 1, and the clearnet machine which that represents at priority 2 (so that clearnet XMPPers/Snikketers/Jabberers will be able to message you if you are on infradian or ultradian)